What a statute of limitations actually means

 What about old medical debt?

 Recent federal changes mean paid medical collections never appear on credit reports, and unpaid medical collections under $500 also don't appear.
 Larger unpaid medical debts have a 1-year grace period before showing up.
-See our medical debt calculator for the full playbook.
+See our medical debt calculator for the full playbook on negotiating and managing medical bills.

 Should I pay a time-barred debt?